Why do I need to take the ACT?

 How are University-housing costs processed, and when is payment due?

 The student account is charged for the full trimester upon receipt of the housing record.
 Charges may be paid in full at the beginning of the trimester or paid monthly.
 All housing costs must be settled or arrangements made with the Business Office prior to registering for a new trimester.
 There are no refunds for moving out of University housing prior to the end of the trimester.

 How do I make a payment on my bill?

 Payment can be made at the Financial Services Department by cash, check, credit card (Discover, Master Card, American Express or Visa), or money order.
 Credit card payments may be made by phone (407303-1631), online, or payments can be mailed to:

 There will be a $25 fee charged to the student’s account for returned checks.

 I receive Financial Aid.
 How is this applied to my account?

 Each trimester, after the end of the drop/add period, the Financial Aid Office will apply the appropriate amount of approved financial aid to your account.
 If the approved amount does not fully cover trimester expenses, arrangements must be made to pay the remaining balance.
-If the approved amount exceeds expenses, the credit will be issued to the student or parent within fourteen days by Bank One.
-In order for the funds to be issued quicker, it is recommended that the student sign up for the debit card/Bank One Free Checking Account or the direct deposit (ACH) option.
+If the approved amount exceeds expenses, the credit will be issued to the student or parent within fourteen days by Higher One.
+In order for the funds to be issued quicker, it is recommended that the student sign up for the debit card/Higher One Free Checking Account or the direct deposit (ACH) option.
 Students or parents who want the credit to stay on the account must provide written notification to the Financial Aid Office.
 Students or parents who have given the school permission to hold their credit and then change their mind must provide written authorization of the change to the Financial Aid Office.
 A check for excess non-federal funds can be issued to you from Financial Services upon written request.

 How is a third-party payment (e.g. Vocational Rehabilitation) credited to my account?